A-Hopkins/autotross/README.md

 - formatted, prioritized outbound data for ground control

 **Goal:**
-To provide prioritized, timely, and operator-relevant telemetry of the UAV’s state, status, and health during flight operations, supporting situational awareness, debugging, and safety monitoring.
+To provide prioritized, timely, and operator-relevant telemetry of the UAV's state, status, and health during flight operations, supporting situational awareness, debugging, and safety monitoring.
 ---

 ## Getting Started